 European Roma Institute for Arts and Culture (ERIAC) hosts symposium at the Tensta Konsthall in Stockholm to protect the threatened Roma Cultural Heritage

-The symposium, taking place in Tensta Konsthall on 28 November, is organized by the European Roma Institute for Arts and Culture (ERIAC) – the first and only transnational, European-level organization working for the recognition of Roma arts and culture.
-The event is part of ERIAC’s third international programming series titled the Roma Tangible Heritage Network, financed by German Federal Foreign Office.
+The symposium, taking place in Tensta Konsthall on 28 November, was organized by the European Roma Institute for Arts and Culture (ERIAC) – the first and only transnational, European-level organization working for the recognition of Roma arts and culture.
+The event was part of ERIAC’s third international programming series titled the Roma Tangible Heritage Network, financed by German Federal Foreign Office.
 The project grew as a response to the European Commission’s “European Year of Cultural Heritage 2018”, which ERIAC saw as failing to include the cultural heritage of Europe’s largest minority of 10-12 million Roma.

 Roma people have been an integral part of the societies in Europe for over 600 years.
 Throughout this history they have made an immense contribution to national cultures while at the same time managing to preserve their own cultural heritage as a strategy of survival amidst a history of continuous persecution, discrimination and violence.
 Without protective institutions, Roma art and heritage is being appropriated by the majority societies without proper recognition of Roma cultural producers.
 There are no state or European level policies to counter this unjust process of cultural appropriation.
 The aim of the Roma Tangible Heritage Network is to reverse this development by mapping and promoting Roma cultural heritage and creating strategies for its documentation and future.
 The guiding ethos behind this mission is that there can be no real social inclusion without cultural inclusion.